-The OLR anomaly forecast based on the constructed analog MJO index forecast depicts enhanced convection shifting east to the Maritime Continent and west Pacific during the next two weeks.
+The OLR anomaly forecast based on the constructed analog MJO index forecast depicts enhanced convection shifting east from the Maritime Continent over the Pacific during the next two weeks.
+Suppressed convection is forecast to strengthen over the Indian Ocean.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days